 2 p.m.
 Wednesday, March 18: The line is long as the convention center is wide.
 Rolling up on forty min wait almost to check in.
 Lots of black, lots of tattoos.
 Humid.
 Impossible parking.
 Pretty excited to play tonight!
 Lots of energy here. -- Kurt and Erin

 various Denver bands that have made the trek to Austin for the city's

 Get the Music Newsletter

-Keep your thumb on the local music scene with music features, additional online music listings and show picks.
-We'll also send special ticket offers and music promotions available only to our Music Newsletter subscribers.
+Keep your thumb on the local music scene each week with music news, trends, artist interviews and concert listings.
+We'll also send you special ticket offers and music deals.